anis-marrouchi/shadxn-simple-demo/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+[http://localhost:3000](https://medium.com/@anis.marrouchi/revolutionizing-component-management-with-shadxn-73569fdfd0d6) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.